The 20 Best Epidermolysis Bullosa Acquisita Doctors Near Me in Boston, MA

 English

-Julia Benedetti is a Dermatologist in Burlington, Massachusetts.
-Dr. Benedetti has been practicing medicine for over 17 years and is rated as an Advanced provider by MediFind in the treatment of Epidermolysis Bullosa Acquisita.
-Her top areas of expertise are Actinic Keratosis, Leprosy, Epidermolysis Bullosa Acquisita, and Epidermolysis Bullosa.
-Dr. Benedetti is currently accepting new patients.
+Julia Benedetti is a Dermatologist practicing medicine in Burlington, Massachusetts.
+She has been practicing medicine for over 17 years.
+Dr. Benedetti is rated as an Advanced provider by MediFind in the treatment of Epidermolysis Bullosa Acquisita.
+She is also highly rated in 9 other conditions, according to our data.
+Her clinical expertise encompasses Actinic Keratosis, Leprosy, Epidermolysis Bullosa, and Epidermolysis Bullosa Acquisita.

 Experienced in Epidermolysis Bullosa Acquisita